offsideswap/black/x/clp/README.md

 ### Summary

-For the Blackchain MVP ,CLP module provides the following functionalities
+For the Offsideswap MVP ,CLP module provides the following functionalities
 - Create New Liquidity Pool
 - Add Liquidity to an Existing Liquidity pool
 - Remove Liquidity from an Existing Liquidity pool